Huy-DNA/MPiSC/report/chapters/theoretical-aspects/index.typ

 === ABA problem

-Noticeably, we use no scheme to avoid ABA problem in LTQueueV2.
+Noticeably, we use no scheme to avoid ABA problem in Slotqueue.
 In actuality, ABA problem does not adversely affect our algorithm's correctness, except in the extreme case that the 64-bit distributed counter overflows, which is unlikely.

-We will prove that LTQueueV2 is ABA-safe, as introduced in @ABA-safety.
+We will prove that Slotqueue is ABA-safe, as introduced in @ABA-safety.

 Notice that we only use `CAS`es on:
 - Line 16 of `refreshEnqueue` (@slotqueue-refresh-enqueue), which is part of an enqueue.